Winding Topology of Multifold Exceptional Points: Introduction

-Despite their ubiquity, systematic topological characterization of EP$n$s remains a crucial unsolved issue; only symmetry-protected EP3s are characterized so far~\cite{Delplace_Resul_PRL21}.
-One theoretical challenge lines in missing topological invariants characterizing EP$n$s for arbitrary $n$ which quantify their robustness.
+Despite their ubiquity, systematic topological characterization of EP$n$s remains a crucial unsolved issue; only symmetry-protected EP3s are characterized so far~\cite{Delplace_Resul_PRL21,Tang_EP3Mech_NatComm2023}.
+One theoretical challenge lies in missing topological invariants characterizing EP$n$s for arbitrary $n$ which quantify their robustness.

-In this paper, we systematically characterize Abelian topology of both generic and symmetry-protected EP$n$s [see Table~\ref{tab: W}].
-Through a proper choice of resultants, we introduce \textit{resultant winding numbers} which systematically characterize topology of generic EP$n$s in $2n-2$ dimensions and $PT$-symmetry-protected EP$n$s in $n-1$ dimensions.
+In this paper, we systematically characterize the Abelian topology of both generic and symmetry-protected EP$n$s [see Table~\ref{tab: W}].
+Through a proper choice of resultants, we generalize resultant winding numbers~\cite{Delplace_Resul_PRL21}.
+In a $D$-dimensional parameter space with $D\geq c$, our resultant winding number characterize a $(D-c)$-dimensional manifold of generic [symmetry-protected] EP$n$s, whose codimension is $c=2n-2$ [$c=n-1$].
 The characterization of the symmetry-protected EP$n$ is straightforwardly extended to systems with pseudo-Hermiticity, charge-conjugation-parity ($CP$), or chiral symmetry.
 Furthermore, the introduced resultant winding numbers lead to doubling theorems of EP$n$s in $n$-band systems.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec: EP3 4D}, we illustrate our argument of the topological characterization and the doubling theorem for generic EP3s in four dimensions.
-Generalizing this argument, we address the topological characterization of EP$n$ for arbitrary $n$; Sections~\ref{sec: EPn nosym W} and~\ref{sec: EPn PTsymm} address the case of generic EP$n$ and symmetry-protected EP$n$, respectively.
-Section~\ref{sec: summary} provides a short summary and outlook.
-The appendices are devoted to technical details of resultants; we show equivalence between zero resultant vectors and EP$n$s in Appendix~\ref{sec: R=0 vs EPn}, provide a generic toy model for EP$n$s in Appendix~\ref{sec: nxn toy model}, and explicitly calculate the resultant winding of models with an arbitrary winding number in Appendix~\ref{sec: EPn nosymm W=m}.
+Generalizing this argument, we address the topological characterization of EP$n$ for arbitrary $n$; Secs.~\ref{sec: EPn nosym W} and~\ref{sec: EPn PTsymm} address the case of generic EP$n$ and symmetry-protected EP$n$, respectively.
+Sec.~\ref{sec: summary} provides a short summary and outlook.
+The Supplemental Material (SM) is devoted to technical details of resultants; we show equivalence between zero resultant vectors and EP$n$s in SM Sec.~\ref{sec: R=0 vs EPn}, compute the resultant winding number for an acoustic system in SM Sec.~\ref{sec: EP3 phonon}, provide a generic toy model for EP$n$s in SM Sec.~\ref{sec: nxn toy model}, and explicitly calculate the resultant winding of models with an arbitrary winding number in SM Sec.~\ref{sec: EPn nosymm W=m}.